zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/autocomplete/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Help Guide for AutoComplete HtmlHelper extension | Kendo UI documentation
+page_title: Help Guide for AutoComplete HtmlHelper extension | Kendo UI documentation
 description: Instructions how to configure the Kendo UI AutoComplete for ASP.NET MVC widget for server binding and add AutoComplete HtmlHelper extension.
 ---